 Keir Lynch, Chief Executive, ECL

 "I am thrilled to see another of our Bookrest Cafes open.
-The work based opportunities provided in these cafes, with the local library provide invaluable interaction with the general public to develop skills that will support our customers when applying for employment opportunities."
+The opportunities provided in these cafes, with the local library provide invaluable interaction with the general public to develop skills that will support our customers when applying for employment opportunities."

 Please note: You must allow all cookies to be able to use the commenting feature on this site.